ekergy/jupyter_notebooks/README.md

-# jupyter_notebooks
+# Jupyter Notebooks for Ekergy and NFQ Solutions #

-Collection of Jupyter Notebooks.
+Collection of notebooks that started with the Jupyter Workshop.